Fagin: Media portrayals

-Academy Award winner Ben Kingsley's portrayal of Fagin in Roman Polanski's 2005 screen adaptation was also inspired by the 1948 version.
+Ben Kingsley's portrayal of Fagin in Roman Polanski's 2005 screen adaptation was also inspired by the 1948 version.

 In the 1980 ATV series The Further Adventures of Oliver Twist, Fagin was played by David Swift.
 In this 13-episode series, Fagin has escaped his hanging by pretending to have had a stroke, which has left him paralyzed (and therefore unfit to be executed) and is in hiding at The Three Cripples, tended to by Barney.

 In the 1982 made-for-TV movie version, Fagin is portrayed by George C. Scott.
 Although the character is generally portrayed as elderly, diminutive, and homely, Scott's version of the character was markedly younger, stronger, and better-looking.
 Also, this version of the character had him more caring of his orphan charges, feeding them well and treating them with obvious concern.